How to Create a Culture of Connections

 In recent years, onboarding has become a mechanical process in many companies — one where new employees learn the practical ins and outs of their new company, but without much attention paid to how they’ll fit in socially.
 However, the onboarding of new employees is actually one of the biggest contributors to a business’s success.

 In other words, one of the key determinants in how successful employees will be in a company happens even before they’ve begun working.
-That’s why investing in an organised, strong, and people-focused onboarding program is necessary — one that follows the “Four C’s” of proper onboarding and provides new hires with ample understanding of the organisation’s culture and their new jobs.
+That’s why investing in an organized, strong, and people-focused onboarding program is necessary — one that follows the “Four C’s” of proper onboarding and provides new hires with ample understanding of the organization’s culture and their new jobs.